Frontal sinus trephination: Indications

 In a case of acute sinusitis, trephination can be used when a patient is not responding completely to medical management.
 During endoscopic sinus surgery, it can be used to identify the frontal sinus opening inside the nasal cavity.
 Endoscopically, it is detected by visualizing flushed fluorescein dye into the nasal cavity.
 This process is a method to detect the frontal sinus outflow tract.
 In some cases after endoscopic sinus surgery, frontal sinus trephining is indicated in order to prevent stenosis of frontal sinus infundibulum by passing down a catheter into the frontal recess.
 Following endoscopic frontal sinus surgery, frontal sinus trephination can be used for instillation of medications like topical antibiotics and steroid irrigation.

 Complications

 The most common complication of frontal sinus trephination are cellulitis, brain damage due to penetration of the posterior table of the frontal sinus, and middle shift orbital complications.

-Trephination of frontal sinus is a safe procedure, though precautions must be taken.
+Trephination of the frontal sinus is a safe procedure, though precautions must be taken.